 (ii) Select one of the following for Off-Line Generation Resources not synchronized to the ERCOT System that best describes the Resource’s status.
 These Resource Statuses are to be used for COP and/or Real-Time telemetry purposes, as appropriate.

 (A) OUT – Off-Line and unavailable, or not connected to the ERCOT System and operating in a Private Microgrid Island (PMI);

-(B) OFFNS – Off-Line but reserved for Non-Spin;
+(B) OFFNS – Off-Line but reserved for Non-Spin, including Dispatchable Reliability Reserve Service (DRRS);